Discussing Retirement Bucket Strategies with Fritz Gilbert – SWR Series Part 55

 Low-Cost Leverage: The “Box Spread” Trade

-December 9, 2021 – Last month, I published Part 49 of my Safe Withdrawal Rate Series, dealing with leverage in retirement.
+December 9, 2021, major revisions on October 2025, 2023 – Last month, I published Part 49 of my Safe Withdrawal Rate Series, dealing with leverage in retirement.
 In that post, I surmised that the cheapest form of leverage likely comes in the form of a margin loan in an Interactive Brokers (IB) account.
-If you have the IB Pro account you have access to loan rates tied to the Federal Funds Rate plus a tiered spread ranging from 0.3% to 1.5%.
+If you have the IB Pro account, you can access loan rates tied to the Federal Funds Rate plus a tiered spread ranging from 0.3% to 1.5%.
 Though, the really low rates don’t start until your loan reaches at least $3,000,000.
 For more manageable loan amounts that the average retail investor would use, we’re looking at a higher spread: 1.50% spread for the first $100,000 and 1.00% over the Fed Funds Rate for the next $900k.
-With the current effective Fed Funds Rate at around between 0.08% and 0.10%, that’s a very competitive rate.
-Certainly better than a Home Equity Line Of Credit (HELOC).
+That’s a very competitive rate.
+Certainly better than a Home Equity Line Of Credit (HELOC), which is usually at around Fed Funds Rate plus 3%.

 Continue reading “Low-Cost Leverage: The “Box Spread” Trade”